JoshBradshaw/joshbradshaw.github.io/_posts/2015-12-06-coop-guide-to-toronto.markdown

 - Work Term
 ---

 I've spent four great work terms in Toronto, and I frequently get asked for recommendations.
 Here, I've compiled all of those recommendations, in no particular order.
-This post isn't exhaustive, and it reflects my personal preferences and budget.
-I hope that you will find it helpful for starting your own adventures on co-op.

 ## Where to Live